Why A Ratio Utility Billing System (RUBS) Is A Property Owner’s Formula For Success

 Skin in the Game

 When utility costs are billed directly to them, residents are more likely to manage utility consumption better.
 Part of it is human nature.
 If residents don’t see a utility bill, conservation isn’t top-of-mind.
 However, after reviewing those line items on their monthly rent statement, the paradigm changes, and consumption decreases.
 The good news is that the resident’s monthly bill does not increase significantly, but utility usage noticeably decreases.
 Recently, the National Multi-Housing Council and the National Apartment Association conducted a study which found that properties that use a RUBS allocation formula to distribute water costs had a reduction of 6 to 27 percent in water usage.
 Clearly, residents got the message!

 Several factors influence a RUBS formula.
 What are California state regulations?
 How about specific municipal requirements?
 Does the local utility provider have restrictions?
 If a property qualifies for RUBS, what are best practices for determining the formula?
 These questions require more due diligence, but typically the property management firm will work with a third-party provider like Yardi, Community Utility Billing Services, Northwestern Utility Billing Services or others to conduct the research on their client’s behalf and determine a fair and legally compliant RUBS formula.

-Since not all utilities are created equal, or used equally for that matter, the type of utility factors into the property-specific RUBS formula.
+Since not all utilities are created or used equally, the type of utility factors into the property-specific RUBS formula.